FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-05-moving-from-travis-ci-to-github-actions.md

 ## Adding a task for schematics

-In this task we want to check if the schematics are working and an app cal be built when added something with the schematics.
-We are using schematics to add an auth module to our app and include it in out `AppModule`.
-When adding the libe with the `ng add ...` using specific schematics we can also pass all the parameters we have in a single command as parameters.
+In this task we want to check if the schematics are working and an app can be built when added something with the schematics.
+We are using schematics to add an auth module to our app and include it in our `AppModule`.
+When adding the lib with the `ng add ...` command using specific schematics we can also pass all the parameters we have in a single command as parameter.

 We create a new Angular project as in the previous step but this time use the schematics to add the lib to our project with the parameters, then test and build the app.